johannphilippe/hypercurve/README.md

 * `hypercurve(integer size, double y_start, {segment_list});`
 Where `size` is the size in samples, `y_start` is the starting point of the curve, and segment list is a list of segments.
 *  `segment(double frac, double y_destination, curve_type crv);`
-Where `frac` is the fractional size of the segment (fraction between 0 and 1), `y_destination` is the target point, and `crv`  a curve picked from hypercurve.
+Where `frac` is the fractional size of the segment (fraction between 0 and 1), `y_destination` is the target point, and `crv`  a curve algorithm picked from hypercurve.

 ## A simple C++ example